Becoming a WA FAQ

 How does someone become a Writing Associate?

 WAs are nominated in February by professors, other WAs, or fellow students.
 Nominees are then notified and invited to apply for the position at the beginning of March.
-The application process involves writing a cover letter, mock WAing a sample paper, submitting a paper of your own, and getting two recommendations (one from a faculty member and one from a student).
-Applicants will then be invited for interviews.
-Those chosen to be WAs will enroll in English 1C the following Fall for a full semester of training.
+The application process involves writing a cover letter, mock WAing a sample paper, submitting a paper of your own, and getting two recommendations and providing the names of two professors who we may contact for more information about your academic citizenship.
+All applicants will participate in a 15-20 minute interview.
+Those chosen to be WAs will enroll in English/Education 1C the following Fall for a full semester of training.

 What qualities do you look for in a WA?